Keenan-Faure/BlogAggregator/README.md

 - Fetching and encoding of xml RSS feeds
 - Use of [Wait Groups](https://pkg.go.dev/sync#WaitGroup) to bulk process RSS feeds

+### Extensions added

+- Supports pagination of the endpoints that can return many items.
+Visit docs in `README.md` for more information.

 ## Prerequistes

 ### Install POSTGRESQL and check if install was successful